 The number of logged in users for a company is about the same for each of four applications, but varies significantly by each of the three time zones the company operates in.

-You can set an alert notification for when any application starts getting more or less traffic from a certain timezone than the other applications.
+You can set a notification for when any application starts getting more or less traffic from a certain timezone than the other applications.
 Sometimes the traffic from the different time zones are the same, so you would set up the alert condition to not be notified if the time zone groups overlap.

 For more details on how this feature works, see Outlier rules and logic.